The Fat Tail: Chapter overview

 Identifying and analyzing a risk are not sufficient for risk mitigation—a decision-maker must also understand the risk and be able to take action.
-There are many types of biases that can inhibit the successful acknowledgement of and the appropriate mitigating action a risk, including organizational/bureaucratic biases, cultural/ideological biases, and cognitive biases.
+Many types of biases can inhibit the successful acknowledgment of and the appropriate mitigating action of risk, including organizational/bureaucratic biases, cultural/ideological biases, and cognitive biases.
 Another issue in ensuring that political risks are understood is tailoring the reporting of these risks to the audience, whether it is corporate managers, financial investors, or government policymakers.